 - Training & Technical Assistance Centers (T/TAC)

 - Guidance Document: VAAP Participation Criteria and the Determination of Significant Cognitive Disabilities (PDF)

-- Frequently Asked Questions on the AAIDD 11th edition of Intellectual Disability: Definition, Classification, and Systems of Supports (PDF) – Resource on the definition of Intellectual Disability.
+- American Association of Intellectual and Developmental Disabilities – Resource on the definition of Intellectual Disability

 - Virginia Commonwealth University’s Partnership for People with Disabilities